A person laughing with their eyes closed, Dutch landscape in the background

-Everything about writing
+Everything about Writing

 So, about this Scriptogr.am

 I am notorious for never grasping how many people know how much about what.
 To save myself from any further embarrassment I won’t spend my time here telling you what the app is about.
 The team does that nicely over here.
 I do think I have something to say about what Scriptogr.am came exactly at the right time for me.
-As we more further down the line of Web 2.0 and slowly into the abyss that is Web 3.
-(Continue)

 The old sharing

-I am nostalgic about the way the Web used to be.
-I miss the handcrafted blogs that I used to visit, and the intimate windows they gave me into the lives of strangers.
 I miss that I knew all the domain names by heart.
 It is a phantom pain of sorts; an unrest in the tip of my fingers reminding me I no longer need to make series of key combinations to find those personal public spaces, some more arts-and-craftsy than others, because most of them are gone.
-(Continue)
+These days, I just circulate through a small number of news sites, like I did when I first got online as a young girl, not yet having found my way around the Internet.

 Commonplace book

-Ryan Holiday describes the how and why of his ‘Commonplace Book’, a collection of quotes and other pieces of text written down on index cards.
+Ryan Holiday describes the how and why of his ā€˜Commonplace Book’, a collection of quotes and other pieces of text written down on index cards.
 I, too, have been keeping such a system since I started college.
 I always carry a few cards when I’m out and about, held together by bulldog clips.
-Incredibly handy and simple, it has turned out.
-(Continue)

 On keeping a journal

 The only journal I’ve ever been able to successfully keep is a photo journal.
 Not so much the one-book or one-website type, but more so a simply collection of visual anecdotes, encounters and experiences.
 My first website was called www.doyoulikemytightsweater.com.
 It was a HTML-based one-photo-per-page website that I updated very frequently.
 Ever since the domain expired and I got a little sick of getting pervy emails (I should have known), I had never owned a photo website that I loved so much.
-(Continue)

 Considerations

 It was indeed great while it lasted, until about three weeks ago.
 Churning out little posts, coming up with fun tidbits, roaming the streets of Eindhoven with a little noteback.
 Getting feedback.
 Compliments.
-Your mother’s cousins' daughters' coworkers are reading your blog.
+Your mother’s cousins’ daughters’ coworkers are reading your blog.
 And then university life begins.
 And there is time for nothing.
-So here’s a change of strategy, and of pace.
-This website will be featuring different forms of content from now on.
-(Continue)